LeoBaro/leobaro.github.io/_posts/2023-06-29-transformers.markdown

 #### The final head

 *Figure 16* shows the two final layers that process the Decoder network's output and predict the next word.
-The linear layer is a fully connected neural network which size is equal to the size of the vocabolary.
-The softmax layer assign a probability for each of the possible word predicted by the linear layer.
-The word with the highest probability is choosen to be the next word in the sentence for the current time step.
+The linear layer is a fully connected neural network whose size equals vocabulary size.
+The softmax layer assigns a probability for each possible word predicted by the linear layer.
+The word with the highest probability is chosen to be the following word in the sentence for the current time step.

 | <img src="/assets/2023-06-29-transformers/final_head.jpg" alt="linear and softmax layers" width="200"/>|
 |:--:|